 The test weight concept was established to check the varying densities caused by certain factors such as weather and production process and to measure the unit volume of grain.
 This is one of the few things to be taken into account when weighing your crops.
 This includes the weight of each bushel and the calculation of the weight of grain by volume measurement.
 A bushel of shelled corn has a standard weight of 56 pounds per bushel and the ear corn weighs about 70 pounds per bushel.
 This is adjusted based on the 15 to 15.5 percent moisture content of each harvested crop.

-Additionally, there is roughly about 44.97 pounds per cubic feet, if 56 pounds of shelled corn is converted into volume measurement.
-More so, one bushel of shelled corn has approximately 112 ears of an 8-inch corn.
+Additionally, there are roughly about 44.97 pounds per cubic feet, if 56 pounds of shelled corn is converted into volume measurement.
+More so, one bushel of shelled corn has approximately 112 ears of 8-inch corn.
 The total test weight of the corn can shift due to environmental stresses such as heat and drought, influence in the production process, and changes in the physical characteristics in terms of size, density, shape, and the surface of the kernel.
 Because of the volume element, test weight will impact the total number of bushels that can fit into a trailer or truck.
 It is necessary to consider these factors, especially when weighing your corn produce for much better weight results.

 Types of Semi-trailer